Lovelace-Learning-Labs/ads-learn-lms/04-heaps/12-whiteboard-questions.md

 1. Write an algorithm to convert a max heap to a min heap in linear time.
 1. Write algorithms to serialize and deserialize a heap.
 What (if any) information do you need to store about the structure of the heap?
 1. Read about and implement [huffman coding](https://www.techiedelight.com/huffman-coding/).
 This is extra tricky in JS because it lacks a way to directly encode binary data, but it is possible!
 Do some research!
+1. Implement the b-heap data structure as described in the discussion questions.